serverpod/serverpod_docs/docs/07-deployments/04-deploying-to-aws.md

 :::caution

-For users who generated the project with Serverpod CLI version `<=2.0.2`.
+For users who generated the project with the Serverpod CLI version `<=2.0.2`.
 You can upgrade dart by adding a few lines the code under `mypod_server/deploy/aws/scripts/install_dependencies`.
 You can copy the lines of code needed as indicated in the following code block.

 ```bash